dansmyers/ProgrammingWithAI/Activities/2-Image_Filters.md

 Prompt the AI to modify the warm filter program and produce a vintage-style filter.
 Log your prompt and the response you get in your document.
 Include, in your own words, a brief summary of how the filter works.
 Remember that you can ask for clarification of any lines that don't make sense.

 Now run the program and look at the output.
 What kind of "vintage" did you get?
 Is it like an old-time sepia-tinted photograph, like a 1980's Polaroid, or something else?
-In your log, give an assessment of the filter and describe some way that you'd like to change it.
-Prompt the AI to make the change, and iterate until you get a version that you like.
+Prompt the AI to change the filter, and iterate until you get a version that you like.

-Once you have your final filter, describe the aesthetic changes you wanted compared to the starting filter and how the code needed to change to get those results.

 ### a e s t h e t i c s